fablabedp/fablabedp-wiki/laser.md

 ## Centering

+With the `Center-Engraving` option selected, the machine will center the drawing at the X-Y home (all cuts, not just engravings).

+ - **Center-Center** - Will center the drawing at the X-Y home, based on the drawing extents.
+Page size will be ignored.
+ - **Page-Center** -

 *The Centering option does not seem to affect the job preview, ie: the result does not represent the preview, and depends on the defined home position*